 The Turkey national football team won the bronze medal at the 2002 FIFA World Cup.

-In 2003, Turkey inaugurated Istanbul Pride, becoming the first Muslim-majority country to hold a gay pride march.
+In 2003, Turkey inaugurated the annual Istanbul Pride, becoming the first Muslim-majority country to host a gay pride march.

-Since 2003, the Ministry of Health has run a universal public healthcare system known as Universal Health Insurance (Genel Sağlık Sigortası).
+In 2003, the Ministry of Health in Turkey established a universal public healthcare system known as Universal Health Insurance (Genel Sağlık Sigortası).

 The Turkey national football team won the bronze medal at the 2003 FIFA Confederations Cup.

-In 2005, the Criminal Code, originally based on the Italian Criminal Code, was replaced by a Code with principles similar to the German Penal Code and German law generally.
+The Criminal Code, originally based on the Italian Criminal Code, was replaced in 2005 by a Code with principles similar to the German Penal Code and German law generally.

-In 2006, KONDA estimated that non-Kurdish and non-Zaza ethnic minorities constituted 8.2% of the population in Turkey.
+In 2006, KONDA estimated that non-Kurdish and non-Zaza ethnic minorities constituted 8.2% of the population, including Turkish citizens, people with other Turkic backgrounds, Arabs, and others.

-In 2006, approximately 2.7 million ethnic Turks and Kurds were related due to interethnic marriages.
+In 2006, it was estimated that 2.7 million ethnic Turks and Kurds were related through interethnic marriages.

-Orhan Pamuk won the 2006 Nobel Prize in Literature.
+Orhan Pamuk won the Nobel Prize in Literature in 2006.

 Foreign direct investment in Turkey peaked at $22.05 billion in 2007.